sourav980/COVID-19-PROBABILITY-DETECTOR/README.md

 - If the user forgets his password he can click on forgot password and is redirected to the forgot password verification page.

 #### FORGOT PASSWORD PAGE
-- The user must enter the email to recieve the Generated OTP code.
-The page gets redirected to a new page where user can enter the new password.
+- The user enters the registered email to recieve the Generated OTP code.
+- The user is then redirected to a new page where user can enter the new password.

 #### REGISTER PAGE
 - User must enter valid email, username, password and phone number(optional).

-#### MAIN UI PAGE
+#### MAIN PAGE
 - The user enters the symptoms experienced and gets a probability data of being infected.

 #### REPORT PAGE